-1. Acceptable Use.
-Access to the District' network and computer system shall be (1) for the purposes of education or research and be consistent with the educational objectives of the District or (2) for legitimate school business.

-2. Privilege.
-The use of the District's network and computer system is a privilege, not a right.

-3. Prohibited Conduct/Use.
-Each user is responsible for his or her actions and conduct on the District network, computer system, technology equipment and the Internet.

-Prohibited Conduct and Use includes:

-- using the network for any illegal activity, including violation of copyright or other contracts, or transmitting any material in violation of any federal, state or local law. - sending, receiving, viewing, or downloading illegal, inappropriate, or unauthorized websites or material. - unauthorized download of software. - using web-proxies, or taking any action that deliberately or intentionally circumvents the District Internet content filter. - unauthorized access to any unauthorized Internet Sites, network files, network drives, or any other part of the school districts' network. - downloading copyrighted material for unauthorized use. - using the network and computer system for private financial or commercial gain or advertising. - gaining unauthorized access to resources or entities. - posting material created by another without his or her consent. - submitting, posting, publishing or displaying any obscene, profane, threatening, illegal or other inappropriate material. - using the computer system while access privileges are suspended or revoked. - vandalizing the computer system including:

-destroying data by creating or spreading viruses or by any other means placing foreign objects in hardware system opening a computer system or any other unauthorized manipulation of any network, computer system or any technology equipment.
+- 1. Acceptable Use.
+Access to the division's computer system shall be (1) for the purposes of education or research and be consistent with the educational objectives of the division or (2) for legitimate school business. - 2.
+Privilege.
+The use of the division's computer system is a privilege, not a right. - 3.
+Unacceptable Use.
+Each user is responsible for his or her actions on the computer system.
+Prohibited conduct includes but is not limited to: - using the network for any illegal or unauthorized activity, including violation of copyright or contracts, or transmitting any material in violation of any federal, state, or local law. - sending, receiving, viewing or downloading illegal material via the computer system. - unauthorized downloading of software. - using the computer system for private financial or commercial purposes. - wastefully using resources, such as file space. - gaining unauthorized access to resources or entities. - posting material created by another without his or her consent. - submitting, posting, publishing, or displaying any obscene, profane, threatening, illegal, or other inappropriate material. - using the computer system while access privileges are suspended or revoked. - vandalizing the computer system, including destroying data by creating or spreading viruses or by other means. - intimidating, harassing, bullying, or coercing others. - threatening illegal or immoral acts.